katan42/project_sandbox/check-namelist/README.md

 ---

-### 🎚 Deterministic Before Fuzzy

-Matching happens in tiers:

-- 🥇 Strong token-based matches
-- 🥈 Token overlap
-- 🥉 Strict fuzzy fallback

-This keeps suggestions intuitive and grounded.

----

-### 🔐 One-to-One Mapping

-Once a participant is matched, they cannot be reused.

-This prevents accidental double assignments and keeps reconciliation clean.

----

-### 🧾 Persistence

-When a mismatch is resolved, the decision is saved.

-The same correction does not need to be made twice.

-Over time, the tool builds memory.

----

 ## 🧪 Reflection

 This project started because of a small frustration in repeated tasks.
 Then it became even more frustating when the early versions only handled **exact matches**.
 After many iterations, it evolved into something more helpful.. and... the bigger the class size, the more useful it became. 😄